yetanothermightytool/powershell/vbo/vb365-exo-usage-report/README.md

 ## Version History

+* 1.2
+    * Using application authentication with certificate
+    * Calculation of used capacity per stored mailbox/user (average value)
+    * The old script using the basic authentication method is renamed to vb365-exo-usage-report-basicauth.ps1

 * 1.1
     * Only the size of the protected mailboxes gets reported in column "M365 Mailbox Size"
     * Group Mailbox Support (Thanks Mildur for the feedback)